Muneeb912-cmd/InventoryManagement/README.md

 - Inventory status overview.
 - Quick access to key metrics.

-### 5. Hashtags

-Utilize hashtags to categorize and search for products easily.
-This feature enhances organization and simplifies the retrieval of information.

 ## Getting Started

 Follow these steps to set up the Inventory Management System on your local machine: